aeternity/aeternity/docs/configuration.md

 ## Network ID

-The release package is preconfigured with Roma network_id.
+The release package is preconfigured with mainnet network_id.
 Please change the configuration to interact with testnet.
 The testnet (internally called UAT) has the network ID `ae_uat` - this is set in the configuration:

 ```yaml